 Time / Risk: 20–60 minutes depending on backup size; high risk if you don't have a backup.

-Best Alternatives: Use a Dedicated Family Tracker
+Best Alternative: Use a Dedicated Family Tracker (Fix 13)

 - You care about faster refresh rates, custom alerts, or more reliable notifications.